Dileepvemula/Stock-Manager-Android-Application/README.md

 The app features are connectivity to FireBase database, call to Alpha Vantage API, use of MPAndriodCharts, call to Stock News api.
 The app also includes: About Us and Help

+### This application was designed between April,2019 and May,2019

 ### Login
 In the login screen, the user enters user email and password.
 If the user is not registered, the app provides an option to register the